atifqmi-max/paid-lxc-v7/README.md

 - 🎯 Added direct VPS management — `+manage <vps-id>` opens that VPS's panel immediately, and the creation DM now tells owners their ID and the exact command to use.
+- ⏳ Added **timed VPS rentals** — `+create` takes an optional `duration_days`, auto-suspending the VPS when it runs out — and a new `+extend <container> <days>` admin command to add time back (and auto-unsuspend).
+- ⛏️ Added **automatic crypto-mining/abuse detection** — a background check
+  auto-suspends any VPS with sustained high CPU + RAM + Disk usage all at once, DMs the owner with the reason, and DMs the admin for review.
+- 📋 Added **`+all-vm`** — a compact, working, one-line-per-VPS list of every VPS on the bot (owner, container ID, RAM).
+Also fixed the existing `+list-all` command, which was silently building its per-VPS breakdown but never actually sending it.
 - 🧹 Removed leftover branding from earlier resellers of this codebase ("Zycron", "Powered by Your Bot") that was still hardcoded in a few embeds.
 - 🔐 **Security fix** — the original file had a real Discord bot token, admin